Everything you need to integrate any software and hardware with WEBFLEET and connected vehicle devices.

 LINK.connect API documentation

-Learn how to connect third party devices to the LINK unit via the LINK.connect interface.
+Learn how to connect third-party devices to the LINK unit via the LINK.connect interface.

 LINK.connect integration example

-This sample project demonstrates the usage of LINK.connect, in the case of a driver assignment to a vehicle.
+This sample project demonstrates the usage of LINK.connect in the case of a driver assignment to a vehicle.
 Android smartphone on client side and a PHP-based server component are used for this example.

-The PRO.connect SDK allows you to access WEBFLEET functionality on the TomTom PRO 82xx series of ruggedised Driver Terminals.
-As a developer, you can customise the WEBFLEET order workflow according to your customers’ business needs, including: barcode scanning, digital signature, question paths and photos.
+The PRO.connect SDK allows you to access WEBFLEET functionality on the TomTom PRO 82xx series of ruggedized Driver Terminals.
+As a developer, you can customize the WEBFLEET order workflow according to your customers’ business needs, including: barcode scanning, digital signature, question paths and photos.
 Data from the field can be sent to the back office via the LINK device, so your customers need fewer connectivity sources and can save on network costs.